 Exercise appears to reduce blood pressure in several different ways.

-reducing body fat by dieting.
+First, just taking off fat through physical activity will lower blood pressure; this is similar to reducing body fat by dieting.
 But exercise has several advantages over just dieting.
 Breathing more rapidly, even with low levels of exercise, and sweating during physical activity help you get rid of water and salt, as would using a diuretic to lower blood pressure.

-hormones in our body.
+Also, exercise affects two major hormones in our body.
 With training, the resting level of adrenaline is reduced.
 This lowers your heart rate and blood pressure, just as if you used a beta blocker, but with several major differences.
 Using beta blockers causes you to become less fit (they typically reduce aerobic fitness by 10 percent), but exercise makes you more fit.
 Instead of feeling more fatigued and losing sleep, you have more energy and sleep much better.
 And importantly, the blood cholesterol and sugar abnormalities that can occur with beta blocker use do not occur, and your cholesterol levels and blood sugar handling improved with exercise.

-insulin resistance.
+Another hormone, insulin, which is made in our pancreas, circulates in our bloodstream and helps control sugar levels.
+Some of a condition referred to as insulin resistance.
 Their body needs to produce more insulin to control sugar.
 Although this condition most commonly occurs when we have too much body fat, it can occur for no apparent reason.
 These higher than usual insulin levels will increase our body's salt stores by making our kidneys hold on to sodium.
 This results in higher blood pressure.
 Regular exercise reduces insulin levels, and this effect alone may reduce blood pressure.

 3. How Long Should I Exercise?